Our Firm Represents Victims of Traumatic Brain Injuries Across Texas and the United States

-The lawyers at Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham, and Jacob, PLLC, have extensive experience handling traumatic brain injury and hypoxic or ischemic brain injury cases on behalf of individuals and families affected by these catastrophic injuries.
-We recognize that brain injuries can have devastating effects that can change a person’s life forever.
-As a result, we fight tirelessly to ensure victims recover the maximum amount of compensation they are entitled to.
+The brain injury lawyers at Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham, and Jacob, PLLC, have extensive experience handling traumatic brain injuries, including hypoxic or ischemic brain injury cases, on behalf of individuals and families affected by these catastrophic injuries.
+We recognize that brain damage can have long lasting, devastating effects that can change a person’s life forever.
+In most cases, this type of injury will change the lives of the injured person’s family and loved ones as well.
+As a result, we fight tirelessly to ensure head injury victims and their families recover the maximum amount of compensation they are entitled to.

-If you or someone you love has suffered a traumatic brain injury or hypoxic ischemic brain injury contact us today to speak with an experienced brain injury attorney about seeking compensation for your losses.
+If you or someone you love has suffered a traumatic brain injury or hypoxic ischemic brain injury, contact us today to speak with an experienced Texas brain injury lawyer about seeking compensation for your losses.

 Traumatic brain injuries occur when a person experiences a sudden blow to the head.
 There are several ways in which these types of injuries occur, including (but not limited to):

 Auto accident – Motor vehicle accidents are the cause of many serious head injuries.
 A vehicle occupant may sustain a head injury when the skull strikes the steering wheel, windshield or any other object.

 Truck accident – Just like a car accident, truck accident victims are at risk of head injury when the head sustains a violent impact.

 Motorcycle accident – These accidents often result in loss of consciousness, head injury, brain damage, and worse when the rider’s head strikes the pavement or another vehicle, with the worst outcomes occurring when the rider is not wearing a helmet.

 Aviation accident – In an aviation accident, those who survive often have severe, life-altering injuries that sometimes include brain damage.
 These injuries result in enormous medical bills.